Biosciences and Medicine MD

 What you will study

-The biological and medical sciences form an extremely vibrant area of research that is becoming increasingly relevant in modern society.
+The biological and medical sciences form an extremely fast-paced area of research that is becoming increasingly relevant in modern society.
 Our School’s areas of research expertise include:

 - Cardiovascular sciences.
 Strengths include: blood coagulation, cardiac cell signalling pathways, gene therapy, role of cardiac fibroblasts, tissue engineering.